burtscher/LC-framework/README.md

 # LC Framework

-LC is a framework for automatically generating high-speed lossless and guaranteed-error-bounded lossy data compression and decompression algorithms.
-It supports CPUs and GPUs.
+LC is a framework for automatically generating customized lossless and guaranteed-error-bounded lossy data-compression algorithms for individual files or groups of files.
+The resulting compressors and decompressors are parallelized and produce bit-for-bit the same result on CPUs and GPUs.

-The framework code and tutorial are available at <https://github.com/burtscher/LC-framework/>.

-If any part of this tutorial does not work for you or you have other question about LC, please don't hesitate to contact us at <burtscher@txstate.edu> so we can help.
+A step-by-step tutorial is available below.
+If any part of this tutorial does not work for you or you have other question about LC, please do not hesitate to contact us at <burtscher@txstate.edu> so we can help.

 ## Overview